Enforcing a Policy Pack Across an Organization

 The output will tell you what version of the Policy Pack you just published.
 The Pulumi service provides a monotonic version number for Policy Packs.

-Obtaining policy metadata from policy plugin Compressing policy pack Uploading policy pack to Pulumi service Publishing policy-pack-typescript to myorg Published as version 1
+Obtaining policy metadata from policy plugin Compressing policy pack Uploading policy pack to Pulumi service Publishing my-policy-pack to myorg Published as version 1.0.0

 You can enable this Policy Pack to your organization’s default Policy Group by running:

 For example, to enable the Policy Pack created in the previous step:

 The CLI by default enables the Policy Pack to your default Policy Group.
 If you would like to add the Policy Pack to a different Policy Group, you can use the

 Now that you have published your first Policy Pack, you now have all the tools needed to enforce compliance amongst your organization.
 For more example Policy Packs, you can check out the examples repo.
 You can also find more documentation in the CrossGuard guide.